quocduyenanhnguyen/quocduyenanhnguyen/README.md

 # ABOUT ME

 Welcome to my GitHub profile.
+I am pursuing a bachelor's degree in Business Analytics at San Jose State University and I will graduate in December 2022.
 My career interests are Business Analytics/Data Analytics.
 I enjoy working with data and I enjoy taking lessons on LinkedIn Learning to hone my technical and soft skills.
 It is my passion to discover patterns and meanings in data and figure out a way to bridge the gap between messy data and decision-making process.

 # My hobbies